Campaign of the Month: April 2012

 Natural 1 on a 20 sided die is a fumble- go immediately to fumble tables.
 If fumble table says possibility of striking someone, roll new strike roll 1-4 misses automatically, as in all rolls.
 There are no double fumbles (1 followed by 1 for strike on fumble table means miss)

 Players can ignore horror factor if they have faced the creature/race 4 times successfully in combat.

-6 game logs in a row by any one player also gives an award- a drama card!
+6 game logs in a row by any one player also gives a separate award- a drama card!
 This drama card must be used over the next 6 attended sessions- in other words, before a new logs in a row card can be awarded.
 Past drama card results are here.

-The character log rule started with the game 7/20/13.
+The character log reward rule started with the game 7/20/13.
 Thanks to Witchcraft for the idea!